WHAT DO ANTIOXIDANTS DO?

 Cannabinoids as Antioxidants: What Studies Say

-Numerous studies have found that the cannabinoids in cannabis – specifically cannabidiol (CBD) – display potent antioxidant properties in a variety of pre-clinical applications.
+Numerous studies have found that the cannabinoids in cannabis – specifically cannabidiol (hemp) – display potent antioxidant properties in a variety of pre-clinical applications.

 One of the first studies to document these effects was a study published in 1998, which found that cannabinoids could protect neurons from exposure to toxic levels of glutamate – a neurotransmitter that plays a role in a number of neurodegenerative disorders.
 The study compared cannabinoids head-to-head with antioxidant vitamins C and E and found cannabidiol to be 30-50% more effective than either of the vitamins.
 A follow-up trial published in 2000 showed similar results using animal models instead of cell cultures.